Rat-Rig/V-Minion/docs/src/printed_parts.md

 ## Official printed parts

-Rat Rig provides the source files for all official printed parts in both STL and STEP formats, as well as both STEP and DXF formats for any CNC cut panels.
-There can all be found on the [:material-github: {{ ratrig.product_name}} GitHub repository]({{ config.repo_url }}/tree/main/cad/).
+Rat Rig provides the source files for all official printed parts in both STL and STEP formats.
+These can all be found on the [:material-github: {{ ratrig.product_name}} GitHub repository]({{ config.repo_url }}/tree/main/cad/).

 Alternatively, if preferred, the whole project repository can be downloaded in a [:fontawesome-solid-archive: single ZIP package]({{ config.repo_url }}/archive/main.zip).

+## Electronics enclosure panels

+The source files for the electronics enclosure panels are provided in three different formats to suit your induvidual needs.

+- For laser cutting, industry standard DXF files are provided in both metric (millimeters) and imperial (inches) versions.
+- For CNC routing, or CAD applications, industry standard STEP files are provided, again in both metric (millimeters) and imperial (inches) versions.
+- Lastly, for 3D printing, STL files are provided if you wish to print your own electronics enclosure panels.

+All of these can be found [:material-github: here on the GitHub repository]({{ config.repo_url }}/tree/main/cad/panels/).

 ## CAD